thekhushalsingh/Celebal-Internship-2025/Assignment - Level A Task and Solution/Readme.md

 Run the installer (SQL2019-SSEI-Dev.exe or similar).

-Choose Basic installation.

-Accept license terms, and click Install.

-Wait for installation to complete.

-Note the Instance Name, usually:

-MSSQLSERVER (default) or SQLEXPRESS (for Express)

 ### Step 2: Install SQL Server Management Studio (SSMS)
 Go to the SSMS download page: